 The Global Student Satisfaction Awards empower students across the globe to determine the best universities of 2019.
 By rating institutions on a scale from 1 to 5, on multiple studies-related questions, we found the top educators in the world.Learn more about the Global Student Satisfaction Awards

-The Student Health Clinic is located in the Wellness Center at South Dakota State University.
-They are specialized in college health.
-They are offering high quality primary care services.
-They understand today's college students and are committed to assisting with your healthcare needs.
+Welcome to the Student Health Clinic located in the Wellness Center at South Dakota State University.
+We specialize in college health.
+We offer high quality primary care services.

 South Dakota State University has been granted the full, ten-year reaccreditation by the Higher Learning Commission.
 An accreditation team of representatives from peer institutions commended SDSU for: